shazow/gohttplib/README.md

 This is a silly project for experimenting with Go v1.5 buildmodes.

-**Status**: Tiny subset of the http.HandlerFunc callback gets passed to a C handler callback successfully.
+**Status**: Tiny subset of the `http.HandlerFunc` callback gets passed to a C handler callback.
+Python bindings are working, too.

 ## Getting Started